 I love all the foods and flavors of Thanksgiving, but we all know that the turkey takes center stage!
 I have shared my tips on how to cook the perfect roast turkey at home.
 I also have a fabulous roasted spatchcocked (butterflied) turkey which cuts the cooking time in half.

-There are several tips to keeping your roast turkey moist.
-First of all, because we are roasting a smaller turkey in the Dutch oven, it will cook faster than a large turkey.
-Most people overcook their turkey, which dries it all out.
+This recipe produces a very moist and juicy turkey.
+Because we are roasting a smaller turkey in the Dutch oven, it will cook faster than a large turkey.
+Most people overcook the turkey, which dries it all out.

 But my favorite way to keep your turkey moist is BUTTER!
 This garlic sage butter is smeared all over the turkey on the outside and underneath the skin, against the meat.
 It not only gives your turkey tremendous flavor, but keeps the meat moist.